-Students are trained in the art of advocacy, legal research, legal theory and social purposes of legal principles.
+Students are trained in the art of advocacy, legal research, legal theory and social purposes of legal principles in the civil and common law systems.
 Techniques to strengthen the students' abilities in legal reasoning are an integral part of the educational objectives of the Law Center.
 Students are instructed in the ethics of the legal profession with emphasis on the professional responsibility of the lawyer to society.
 The program of study prepares students for varied career opportunities for lawyers in government service, private enterprise, and non-traditional legal-related professions.